The comment period for proposed New York State Department of Financial Services (DFS) Regulations 206 and 208 is currently open until June 19, 2017!

 I’d like to take the opportunity to present some of my thoughts concerning the proposed Regulations 206 and 208.

-Please let me know if you have any thoughts or comments.
+Please let me know if you have any comments.

 My name is Michael Haltman and I own Hallmark Abstract Service located in Jericho, New York.